Sunyouteng/Darknet_weights_pruningv2/README.md

-change to pruning branch to see src PLZ
+Change to Pruning branch to see src PLZ

 This project is based on https://github.com/AlexeyAB and developend to prune Darknet weights file as your will.

 Steps to use it